Mike Leigh: 2010–present

-Style
+Filmmaking style

 Leigh uses lengthy improvisations developed over several weeks to build characters and storylines for his films.
 He starts with some ideas of how he thinks things might develop, but does not reveal all his intentions to the cast, who gradually discover their fates and act out their responses.
 Initial preparation is in private with Leigh, and then the actors are introduced to each other in the order that their characters would have met in their lives.
-Intimate moments are explored that will not even be referred to in the final film to build insight and understanding of history, character and personal motivation.
+Intimate moments are explored that will not even be referred to in the final film, to build insight and understanding of history, character and personal motivation.
 When an improvisation needs to be stopped, he tells the actors, "Come out of character", before they discuss what happened or might have happened in a situation.
 According to critic Michael Coveney, Leigh's films and stage plays "comprise a distinctive, homogenous body of work which stands comparison with anyone's in the British theatre and cinema over the same period."

 Final filming is more traditional as a definite sense of story, action and dialogue is then in place.
 Leigh reminds the cast of material from the improvisations that he hopes to capture on film.
 "The world of the characters and their relationships is brought into existence by discussion and a great amount of improvisation ...
 And research into anything and everything that will fill out the authenticity of the character."
 After months of rehearsal, or "preparing for going out on location to make up a film", Leigh writes a shooting script, a bare scenario.
 Then, on location, after further "real rehearsing", the script is finalized: "I'll set up an improvisation, ...
 I'll analyse and discuss it, ... we'll do another and I'll ... refine and refine... until the actions and dialogue are totally integrated.
 Then we shoot it."